stevenrskelton/sortable-table/README.md

 - Cleanup CSS
 - Allow custom styling
 - Row / cell selection
-- Allow null columns to be auto-discovered
+- Allow missing columns attribute to auto-discover columns from data
 - Test for correct sort on mixed alpha+numeric data
 - Test cell templates are accessible from all contexts
 - __Internet Explorer is completely broken__